• start here

 26 April 2025

-I first hiked the W-Trek in December 2014 and have been back TWICE to repeat the W-Trek and the full O-Circuit in March and April 2023, always opting to camp for the most wild experience in Chilean Patagonia.
-This post outlines my exact packing list for both trails, plus a few strategic swaps I’d recommend depending on the season.
+I first hiked the W-Trek in December 2014 and have been back TWICE to repeat the W-Trek and the full O-Circuit in March and April 2023, so I have tried and test a LOT of gear specifically in this part of Chilean Patagonia!
+This post outlines my exact packing list for both trails, plus how to modify based on season and your backpacking style so you can be prepared for whatever the weather throws at you.

 This post contains affiliate links, which means I may earn a small commission if you purchase something I recommend, at no extra cost to you.
 I ONLY recommend gear that I personally use (or that James uses) and that we genuinely LOVE— your support helps keep this site going and the adventures rolling!